The VRRDA logo and slogan may not be reproduced in any form without the written consent of the VRRDA Committee.

 Both he and Annette have competed locally and Interstate, with much success over their dancing journey, and can still be seen today in and around the competition scene.
 David's first love in sport would have to be that of following his beloved Manchester United which he has done since 1973.
 He is a big fan within the AFL of Hawthorn FC and is a keen fisherman in his leisure time, given the opportunity.

-Andrew Camp Vice President
+Vacant Vice President

 Don is a business executive who has a great passion for competitive dancing, which now includes being the VRRDA Senior State Title holder in 2015 & 2017, VRRDA Teams and Triples winner, ARRDC New England Senior Title holder (Swing section), a TV performance and a number of Melbourne Open & Wintersun podium positions to name a few.
 As Don put it, this, of course, would not be possible unless we acknowledge Kevin & Carol (Fourmost Dance Company), Steve Octigan (Two’s Company dance studios) and Nigel & Linda (Jive Cats) for their passion to teach.
 Don & Cheryl’s passion has taken them throughout Australia and to international events such as the New Zealand Rock'n'Roll championships, Swing & Lindy championships in LA and they even danced with the locals in Alaska, Nashville, NY, Canada, Germany, Slovenia, Caribbean and beyond.
 Don and Cheryl have made many friends and enjoyed what dancing has given them over the last few years, and as such, Don joined the VRRDA with the philosophy of "wanting to give something back" to a dance style that has given both of them so much.